Bright And Bold Hungarian Embroidery

 Color In Old Hungarian Embroidery Work

-Whitework, Then REd or Blue, then A Color Explosion!
+First Whitework, Then Red or Blue, Finally A Color Explosion!

-At first all white was used to decorate household linens, etc. This style is still used today, but it is not as popular, nor seen as often, as the more colorful samples.
+At first, an all-white palette was used to decorate household linens, etc. This style is still used today, but it is not as popular, nor seen as often, as the more colorful samples.

 Usually the pattern in antique pieces is limited to two or at the most three colors.
 A deep blue or a shade of red called "Turkey red" were most often used, along with a natural ochre yellow.